BuddhiD-Workaholic/WinPkg_Installer/README.md

 ## Installation

-Downlaod the .exe file in and add it to System path
+Downlaod the .exe file in WinPkg_Installer/Installer (.exe) file/ and add it to System path

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install WinPkgIn.
 ```bash